 Mouthwatering Vegan creations, sweet and savory

 See her mouthwatering vegan creations.
-India has wealth in tasty and healthy food and can often easily made vegan.
-Every region in India has his specialties and we are grateful for Indu’s recipes she converts to vegan.
+India has a wealth of tasty and healthy food that can often be easily made vegan.
+Every region in India has its specialties, and we are grateful for Indu’s recipes she converts to vegan.

 To your health, enjoy the mouthwatering vegan creations shared by our friends.

 There is nothing quite like a pear.
 They have less acidity and tartness than apples, though not quite the heady bouquet of quince (although pears are at least edible raw), but still a floral enough perfume that their kinship to roses comes as no surprise.
 They take incredibly well to spices like vanilla, be it poached or roasted with sugar and butter, or cinnamon similarly.
 Ground ginger and cardamom do a fine job with this fruit, too—my Ginger & Cardamom Asian Pear Hand Pies prove it.
 Alas, of all the pairings (get it?), my favorite is a richer, darker, more sinister one—something with some guts to it.
 I’m talking about chocolate.